18paulb/316Instructions/README.md

 ```
     <img class="photo" src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/Cat_August_2010-4.jpg/1200px-Cat_August_2010-4.jpg">
 ```
-4. Replace the url found in this code to be the url that you copied from Google Images.
+4. Replace the url found in this code to be the url that you copied from Google Images (make sure that you keep the quotes around the link).

 -- Picture of image being changed